finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     String identifierType = "identifierType_example"; // String | The unique identifier type to use, for example 'Figi'.
     String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the instrument.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. try {
       Instrument result = apiInstance.getInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys);